 Iberian orchids

 If you are visiting Spain and Portugal, you may find the notes on the following species helpful.
-This isn’t a complete guide by any means but concentrates on orchids that are only or mostly on the Iberian peninsula and are quite likely to be found on our holidays.
+This isn’t a complete guide by any means; it concentrates on orchids that are only or mostly on the Iberian peninsula and are quite likely to be found on some of our spring holidays.

 Conical orchid Orchis conica

-This showy species is common at Finca Santa Marta, our Extremadura holiday base.
+This showy species is common near Finca Santa Marta, our Extremadura holiday base until 2019.
 I was calling it milky orchid Orchis lactea as recently as 2007.
-My excuse is that Blamey doesn’t have this species and even the excellent Crossbill guide to Extremadura lists Orchis lactea rather than Orchis conica.
+My excuse is that Mediterranean Wild Flowers by Grey-Wilson & Blamey doesn’t have this species and even the excellent Crossbill guide to Extremadura lists Orchis lactea rather than Orchis conica.
 Delforge says that Orchis conica probably replaces Orchis lactea in the Iberian peninsula.
 Another similar and closely related species is toothed orchid Orchis tridentata.
 It is quite conical, wouldn’t you say?

 Find this orchid in Extremadura and, with luck, holidays in Central Portugal, La Mancha and